sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 # Configure products

-To onboard to their subscribed [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products, agencies need to provide the product configuration details in the TechBiz portal.
-This information is required by the product teams to provision resources.
+After obtaining approval for a system account, agencies need to configure their subscribed [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products in TechBiz so that the product teams can provision resources.

 **Who can configure products in TechBiz?**